Poland wants Europe to go slow with Britain

 Poland's Waszczykowski also called for reforms to limit the EU's impact on member states' national political agendas, saying Europeans did not want "to hand the European Union into the hands of technocrats".

-Poland's eurosceptic government is currently at loggerheads with Brussels over a range of issues including its reform of the constitutional court.
+Poland's euroskeptic government is currently at loggerheads with Brussels over a range of issues including its reform of the constitutional court.

 The east Europeans - net beneficiaries of the EU budget - have been quick to reaffirm their allegiance to the bloc after the Brexit vote, while also arguing that European integration should not come at the detriment of national interests.